 - Contractors in any Industry (Individuals who are not paid through payroll)

-- Those with an income in excess of £100k
+- Those with an income above £100k

 - Those with Property Rental Income